 The information in this article applies to:

-My photograph has dimensions on it, and I would like to import it into Chief Architect and use it to create a 1:1 scale drawing.
+My picture has dimensions on it, and I would like to import it into Chief Architect and use it to create a 1:1 scale drawing.
 How do I do this?

 There isn't a way to convert a digital image into a 3D model in Chief Architect; however, you can use an image of a floor plan as a template to trace over.
-Imported images and PDFs are not scaled drawings, so in order to produce an accurate model, you will need to make some adjustments to your drawing.
+In many cases, imported images and PDFs are not scaled, so in order to produce an accurate model, you will need to make some adjustments to your drawing.

 To import a picture of a floor plan

 The picture file that will be used should be saved in the same folder on your computer as the plan file you want it to appear in.

 - Launch Chief Architect and open a New Plan .

 - From the menu select File> Import> Import Picture to open the Import Picture File dialog.